Frequently Asked Questions About Henry Ford at Home

-During your home health episode, you may receive all or just some of the following services from the Henry Ford Home Health Care team, which includes skilled nurses, physical, occupational and speech therapists, medical social workers, dietitians, and home health aides.
+You may receive all or some of the following services from the Henry Ford Home Health Care team:

-Physical and occupational therapists help patients regain strength, endurance and motor skills that may have been lost due to illness or injury.
-If ordered by your physician, a physical therapist will provide an individual assessment, education on the use of assistive devices for ambulation and prosthetic care (if required), fall prevention and home safety.
+- Physical therapists: provide an individual assessment, education on the use of assistive devices for ambulation and prosthetic care (if required), fall prevention and home safety.
 The home safety assessment will evaluate your mobility within your home environment and find ways to best reduce your risk of falls.
 The initial physical therapy visit will take place within 24 to 48 hours of discharge from the hospital.
 Therapy will continue one to three times per week for up to nine weeks, based on your individual needs.

-Some patients may need services provided by a speech-language pathologist.
-The speech language pathologist helps treat communication disorders including speech impairments and hearing problems, as well as swallowing disorders.
+- Speech language pathologists: help treat communication disorders including speech impairments and hearing problems, as well as swallowing disorders.

-A home health aide will be referred by the nurse if there is a need for assistance with personal care.
-Home health aides assist the patient with bathing, linen changes, oral care, hair care, etc. If the nurse identifies a need and it is agreed upon, the aide will make one to three visits each week.
+- Home health aides: Assist the patient with bathing, linen changes, oral care, hair care, etc. If the nurse identifies a need and it is agreed upon, the aide will make one to three visits each week.

-A medical social worker may be referred to assess the emotional impact of illness or injury, provide short-term therapeutic counseling and make referrals to community agencies.
+- Medical social workers: Assess the emotional impact of illness or injury, provide short-term therapeutic counseling and make referrals to community agencies.

-How do private duty services differ from certified home health care?
+How do extended care/private duty services differ from certified home health care?

-At Henry Ford Extended Care -- Private Duty Services, we go to great lengths to secure the trust and confidence of our clients.
+At Extended Care/Private Duty Services, we go to great lengths to secure the trust and confidence of our patients.
 Our staff are carefully screened, referenced, skill-tested and fully insured.
 Plus, our staff are backed by the expertise of Henry Ford at Home – a part of the nationally-recognized Henry Ford Health System.

-Are Henry Ford Extended Care -- Private Duty services limited to a client’s home?
+Are Henry Ford extended care/private duty services limited to a patient's home?

-No. Private duty services are also available for clients in facility settings such as hospitals, nursing homes or rehabilitation centers.
-Many individuals find this aspect of the service helpful to ensure that full comfort measures and safety needs of the client are met.
+No. Private duty services are also available for patients in facility settings such as hospitals, nursing homes or rehabilitation centers.
+Many individuals find this aspect of the service helpful to ensure that full comfort measures and safety needs of the patient are met.

-Some clients may be scheduled for as few as two hours per day while others may require round-the-clock care.
-The frequency and duration of visits depends upon each client’s preference.
+Some patients may be scheduled for as few as two hours per day while others may require round-the-clock care.
+The frequency and duration of visits depends upon each patient’s preference.

 How are private duty services monitored?

-An assessment by a licensed nurse is provided to all home-based clients to establish an individually-tailored plan of care.
-Throughout the course of service, the nurse also acts as a liaison between the client, family, physician and other related health care professionals.
+An assessment by a licensed nurse is provided to all home-based patients to establish an individually-tailored plan of care.
+Throughout the course of service, the nurse also acts as a contact between you, your family, physician and other related health care professionals.